FloFive/DINOv2-X-Geosciences/README.md

 Some notebooks expect data in the form of a NumPy (npy) archive, while others require TIFF (tif) files.
 In any case, **before running anything**, download the data and store it in a Google Drive folder.
 Following this you can run the `data_preprocessing.ipy` notebook to transform the raw data into the required formats.

 ## Model weights
-You can either train the models from scratch or run inference using our checkpoints.
-They can be downloaded at the following [link](https://drive.google.com/file/d/1C2UCfMWGNQi2Gv_1wAGp22-SODL1SXQZ/view?usp=sharing).
+You have the option to either train the models from scratch or perform inference using our pre-trained checkpoints, which can be downloaded from this [link](https://drive.google.com/file/d/1C2UCfMWGNQi2Gv_1wAGp22-SODL1SXQZ/view?usp=sharing).
+These weights are the product of training with the DINOv2-base backbone (768 features), fine-tuned using LoRA and a simple linear head.
+The model definition code is available [here](https://github.com/FloFive/DINOv2-X-Geosciences/blob/main/code/DINOv2.ipynb), and the weights were originally used for [PCA evaluation](https://github.com/FloFive/DINOv2-X-Geosciences/blob/main/code/PCA.ipynb).

 ## Found a bug?
 If you spot a bug or have a problem running the code, please open an issue.